Ashwin521/Task-Manager/README.md

 ##  Note

+> added Authenticationa and connected frontend and backend with mongodb
-> The login and register routes are **not functional yet**.
+> the updated code having auth login and register with projected routes is push on "auth branch
-> Currently, they are placeholders and do not fully handle authentication.
+> CHECK THE "auth" BRANCH  with registeration,login and protected route features

 ## Setup